 In Rwanda, the mountain gorilla permit lets visitors track a particular family.
 There are many dependent factors that decide which family group visitors are assigned.
 After a briefing about gorilla trekking, the tourists are divided into groups according to their fitness level and age, as well as the location of the gorilla family.

-Mountain Gorilla trekking in Virunga National park in Democratic Republic of Congo
+Mountain Gorilla trekking in Virunga National park in Democratic Republic of the Congo

 Mountain gorilla tracking in the DRC is done in Virunga National park, which is a UNESCO World Heritage site.
 The National Park borders both Rwanda and Uganda.
 Virunga National park covers an area of 7800km and is also home to about 200 of the mountain gorillas.
 The mountain gorillas live in the southern part of the Park.
 The Park is managed by the Congolese National Park authorities along with the institute Congolias pour La Conservation de la Nature (ICCN).
 The Africa Conservation Fund is also a partner.
 Ruthless attacks in the Park killed 10 gorillas, but their population has increased since the attack and is more stable now.
 The efforts of the rangers who live within Virunga National park has seen to that.